yujunz/gitlab.com-runbooks/docs/patroni/postgresql-locking.md

 The difference between each of those, is that `pg_cancel_backend()` sends a SIGINT (cancels only the current query, but let's the connection continue to execute queries - idle connections or connections in transaction can't be canceled) and `pg_terminate_backend()` sends a SIGTERM signal (terminating the backend process immediately, also terminating the whole connection).
 Since terminating any process with SIGTERM can lead to undesired results, you should always try `pg_cancel_backend()` first.

+Other options would entail restarting the local Patroni connection to the DB; this would help resetting Postgres TCP state if we believe Postgres is in trouble at the network layer.

-As a last resort, in case pg_cancel_backend or pg_terminate_backend does not terminate the session, we could execute a kill <pid> from the session that is generating the block.
+A final option, in case pg_cancel_backend or pg_terminate_backend does not terminate the session, would be to execute a kill <pid> from the session that is generating the lock.
+However this could case instability in the Postgres main process so we could instead think of restarting the Postgres process entirely, for example if the node were out of rotation.

-## How to check if queries are waiting for aquire locks from the logs
+## How to check if queries are waiting to aquire locks from the logs
-If [log_lock_waits](https://postgresqlco.nf/en/doc/param/log_lock_waits/11/) is `on`, then every attempt to acquire a lock that has been waiting for more than [deadlock_timeout](https://postgresqlco.nf/en/doc/param/log_lock_waits/11/), a line will be printed to the logfile, siliar to:
+If [log_lock_waits](https://postgresqlco.nf/en/doc/param/log_lock_waits/11/) is `on`, then every attempt to acquire a lock that has been waiting for more than [deadlock_timeout](https://postgresqlco.nf/en/doc/param/log_lock_waits/11/), a line will be printed to the logfile, similiar to:

 ```
 2020-06-26 06:42:37.472 GMT,"gitlab","gitlabhq_production",63330,"10.217.8.4:44814",5ef59793.f762,3,"UPDATE waiting",2020-06-26 06:37:07 GMT,190/102729680,3682318105,LOG,00000,"process 63330 still waiting for ShareLock on transaction 3682318234 after 500